joyshmitz/useful_tmux_commands/README.md

 ### 🎨 Command Palette

-Invoke a fuzzy-searchable palette of pre-configured prompts with a single keystroke:
+Invoke a stunning fuzzy-searchable palette of pre-configured prompts with a single keystroke:

 ```bash
 ntm-palette myproject              # Open palette for session